PiXeL99-eng/Chat-app/README.md

 5. Configure MongoDB and ImageKit for the API:

     Make sure you have MongoDB installed and running on your machine.
-    Create an account on Image Kit and get your accesss keys.
+    Create an account on Image Kit and get your access keys.
     Create a .env file in the api directory and provide the necessary environment variables:

 ```bash